 Nowadays I’m a big proponent of cloud services.
 Find yourself a good “As a service” vendor, and host there.
 And yes, sometimes it is finding a “good enough” hosting vendor.

 My last vendor of many years went out of business, so I was left with a dozen personal sites that I run — and no host.
-Out went proposals, and Inmotion Hosting came up on top of my list.
+Out went proposals, and came up on top of my list.

-In the beginning
+1. In the beginning

+Establishing an account with InMotion went very smoothly.
+Sales set everything up perfectly.
 The documentation provided is extensive, and support is available 24×7 via chat and phone.

 However, there were technical issues with establishing the package.
 The first day, I was informed that there was a database platform problem that would not be resolved until the next day.
 Okay, these things happen.
 So I waited 24 hours and started again.

 While the help desk is available 24×7, it was difficult to get anyone to do anything other than change passwords and tell me to “wait 24 hours”.
 Finally, through the course of so many chat sessions it felt like I was social engineering myself into a solution, I wound up with someone who was actually able to fix the problem.
-According to the representative, there was a queuing problem on InMotion’s Cpanel configuration that was affecting all users, including his own accounts.
-He explained that earlier in the week there was a Cpanel update on their servers that appears to not have gone smoothly.
+According to the representative, there was a queuing problem on InMotion’s cPanel configuration that was affecting all users, including his own accounts.
+He explained that earlier in the week there was a cPanel update on their servers that appears to not have gone smoothly.

-Since the beginning
+2. Since the beginning

-To put this in perspective:
+To put “uptime” in perspective:

 - There are 720 hours in 30 days.
 Uptime at 97% is 21 hours DOWN in 30 days.
 That is three full 8 hour working days down in a 20 day working month.